Zetzher/Github-Native/README.md

 The same content we have in **GitHub's page**.

-If you watch the Overview section, there's a rectangle that can display 2 sentences, the first:
+If you watch the Overview section, there's a rectangle that can display two sentences.

+The first:

 _"Click to see my secret readme!"_

 ![Secret](src/assets/imgReadme/secret.gif)

-And the second is that if you don't have a readme in your profile, a sentence will be displayed, _"I think it's time to make your secret Readme..."_ and, I have added a link that will give you a hint :grin:
+And the second is, if you don't have a readme in your profile, a sentence will be displayed => _"I think it's time to make your secret Readme..."_ and, I have added a link that will give you a hint :grin:
 ![Secret](src/assets/imgReadme/secret-readme.gif)

 On the other hand, we have the repositories, which is one of the requirements for this app: